RandomSearch18/SolutionBeach/README.md

-# solution-beach
+# SolutionBeach

-A dead-simple website for easily accessing "SolutionBank" PDFs from Pearson
+> A dead-simple website for easily accessing "SolutionBank" PDFs from Pearson